tokenized/docs/concepts-permissions.md

 The third bit (Y) specifies whether a successful token holder initiated vote will permit a change to the field.
 1 = Token Holder Proposals are Permitted, 0 = Token Holder Proposals are not Permitted.

-The fourth bit (Z) specifies whether a successful administrative vote will permit a change to the field.
-1 = Administrative Votes are Permitted, 0 = Administrative Votes are not Permitted.
-An administrative vote only allows holders of special Membership tokens where MembershipClass is Owner or Administrator.
+The fourth bit (Z) specifies whether a successful administrative matter will permit a change to the field.
+1 = Administrative Matters are Permitted, 0 = Administrative Matters are not Permitted.
+An administrative matter only allows holders of special Membership tokens where MembershipClass is Administrator.
 Only one such asset is allowed per contract.
 This allows votes by board members or whatever group of people control the contract.

 The booleans that make up the array of (M) represent a voting system (by index) and a value of 1 = that voting system may control the field, 0 = that voting system does not control that field.
 If a proposal is made to vote on a change for a field, one of the voting systems enabled for that field would have to be used, otherwise the smart contract will reject it.